 Converting a Bedroom to an Office

 With more people working from home, an office might seem like a higher-priority amenity than a spare bedroom.
 But bedrooms typically add to the value of a home.
-These types of conversions can cost up to $3,000, according to gobankingrates.com, citing HomeAdvisor.
+A bedroom-to-office conversion can cost up to $5,000, according to gobankingrates.com, citing HomeAdvisor.
 If the future buyer prefers to use the space as a bedroom, you won't recover your costs.

 Expensive Landscaping Features

 Creating beautiful outdoor spaces is a well-known way to increase value, but it is possible to go overboard.
-Over-the-top, customized landscaping features like an outdoor pizza oven, koi pond or a big concrete patio might not appeal to homebuyers.
+Over-the-top, customized landscaping features like a koi pond or a big concrete patio might not appeal to homebuyers.
 Instead of being excited, they might be thinking about how much it will cost to tear it out.
+Better to stick with a tidy, easy-to-maintain yard with lighting and walkways in good repair.

 Portrait of Katie J. Skipper